aquaye11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float prints a number with two decimal places, followed by a new line where the number will be stored in the environment variable NUM
 100-decimal_to_hexadecimal converts a number from base 10 to base 16 and the number in base 10 is stored in the environment variable DECIMAL and the script should display the number in base 16, followed by a new line
-101-rot13 encodes and decodes text using the rot13 encryption and assumes ASCII characters 102-odd prints every other line from the input, starting with the first line
+101-rot13 encodes and decodes text using the rot13 encryption and assumes ASCII characters 102-odd prints every other line from the input, starting with the first line 103-water_and_stir adds the two numbers stored in the environment variables WATER and STIR and prints the result where WATER is in base water and where STIR is in base stir and the result should be in base bestchol